Xos, Inc. Reports First Quarter 2023 Results

 Reiterates guidance for full year 2023

-LOS ANGELES, May 10, 2023 (GLOBE NEWSWIRE) -- Xos, Inc. (NASDAQ: XOS) (“Xos” or the “Company”), a leading electric truck manufacturer and fleet services provider, today reported financial results for the first quarter ended March 31, 2023.
+LOS ANGELES, May 10, 2023 (GLOBE NEWSWIRE) -- Xos, Inc. XOS ("Xos" or the "Company"), a leading electric truck manufacturer and fleet services provider, today reported financial results for the first quarter ended March 31, 2023.

 First Quarter 2023 Highlights: